-Students are responsible for arranging their own transportation and parking fees if any, between the Coral Gables Campus, the Medical Campus, and various other clinical facilities.
+Students are responsible for arranging their own transportation and parking fees if any. between the Coral Gables Campus, the Medical Campus, and various other clinical facilities across Miami Dade and Broward counties.
 Carpools are encouraged when possible.
-Metrorail passes may be purchased at the Information Desk on the first floor of the Whitten UniversityCenter.
+Metrorail passes may be purchased at the Information Desk on the first floor of the Whitten University Center.
 For more information, call the University Center Information Desk at 305- 284-2318.
 Students are encouraged to plan accordingly for their transportation in order to be on time for classes and/or clinical experiences.